partouf/OBSInfoWriter/Build.md

 # Building OBSInfoWriter

+Note: These instructions are out of date since the switch to CMake

 1. Setup a directory where you can clone all the projects in

 2. Clone the latest OBS-Studio